Neck pain treatment asks what chiropractic has to offer and is there research backing?

 And if you have upper neck pain, is the counter rotation of raising the arm to 120 degrees (to the side remember), more beneficial, or counter-productive?
 We just aren’t sure.

 Research proves that neck pain treatment is usually very successful with chiropractic.
-70% of patients report immediate improvement (see more below).
-The treatment is not usually painful, even in the patient with a very painful neck.
+Seventy percent of patients report immediate improvement; see more below.
+The adjustment is not usually painful, even in the patient with a very acute spine.
 It should be acknowledged that there are exceptions, but these will be few and far between.

 Mostly there will be some loosening of the neck, mobilisation and stretching, in preparation for the manipulations.
-Your doctor may do some massage, may use some physiotherapeutic treatments such as dry needling, ultrasound and various electrical treatments.
+Your doctor may do some massage, physiotherapeutic treatments such as dry needling, ultrasound and various electrical modalities.

 The chiropractic adjustment itself may be a little frightening the first time you experience it.

 Are there any dangers associated with Chiropractic neck pain treatment?
-Yes, there are, but they are extremely few and far between and in comparison with the dangers associated with anti inflammatory drugs the chief danger associated with manipulation, viz Stroke Chiropractic is extremely rare at around 1/ million manipulations.
+Yes, there are, but they are extremely few and far between and in comparison with the dangers associated with anti inflammatory drugs the chief danger associated with manipulation, viz Stroke Chiropractic is extremely rare at around one per several million adjustments.

 It must be acknowledged that this is very dependent on your problem.
 Some neck pain treatment conditions respond immediately, some take months of treatment.